bhavitha7604/-EDULUMOS-INTERNSHIP-TASKS-/README.md

 ## 📘 Overview

 This repository contains all the projects completed during my *Edulumos Web Development Internship*.
-Throughout the internship, I built multiple front-end web applications using *HTML, **CSS, and **JavaScript*, strengthening my understanding of responsive design, DOM manipulation, and client-side logic.
+Throughout the internship, I built multiple front-end web applications using *HTML*, *CSS*, and *JavaScript*, strengthening my understanding of responsive design, DOM manipulation, and client-side logic.

 Each week focused on a new project to enhance specific web development skills — from creating personal portfolios to building interactive and dynamic web applications.